saya-ashen/Dingent/README.md

 </div>

-**Dingent** is a lightweight, user-friendly agent framework whose core goal is to simplify the process of creating data-driven applications powered by Large Language Models (LLMs).
-We provide a concise yet powerful toolkit, with a standout feature of automatic database connectivity.
-This allows you to quickly link your database with an LLM to build applications capable of intelligent Q\&A, data extraction, and analysis.
-For other data sources like APIs and local documents, Dingent offers a flexible framework that developers can easily extend by writing custom code.
+**Dingent** is an agent framework whose core goal is to simplify the process of creating any application powered by Large Language Models (LLMs).
+We provide a concise yet powerful toolkit... to build applications capable of automating complex workflows, interacting with various services, and performing intelligent analysis.
+For any custom logic or integration, Dingent offers a flexible framework that developers can easily extend by writing custom code.

 ### Chat Interface